marisudris/Design-Patterns-In-PHP/Chain of Responsibility/README.md

 chain until one of the objects in the chain handles it.

 #### Use the Chain of Responsibility pattern when:

 - more than one object may handle a request, and the handler isn't known previously.
-The handler is determined automatically.
 - set of objects that can handle a request should be specified dynamically.
+  (The handler is determined automatically).

 ### General Structure